 - Social justice: voting rights, racial injustice, climate change, LGBTQ+ rights, etc.

-This is far more than just “giving back” to the community, it’s about transforming society.
-Through a collaborative process of joint-decision making, relationship-building, and learning, companies can make a more profound impact.
+This is far more than just “giving back” to the community; it’s about transforming society.
+Companies can make a more profound impact through a collaborative process of joint-decision making, relationship-building, and learning.

 Read More: Putting the “S” in ESG Social